truthadjustr/siempy/README.md

 Logstash receiving input is the best place in order to have full control.
 The default control provided by Graylog in its web interface is too limiting.

-An **SNMP** service is also provided.
-The **Redis** cache serves a the in-memory hash map key value store that works in tandem with the python programming logic.
+An **SNMP** agent service is also provided by t252snmpagent container.
+The **Redis** cache serves as the in-memory hash store that works in tandem with the python logic.
+Redis is also used for communicating the logstash to python handlers and python handlers to t252snmpagent.

 **The Main Orchestrator File**
 * docker-compose.yml